moritzzimmer/func/README.md

 [![Build Status](https://travis-ci.com/spring-media/func.svg?token=ErJ9PSqPoBz3w7BYQzzq&branch=master)](https://travis-ci.com/spring-media/func) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Func is a CLI app to simplify development and deployment of AWS Lambda functions using Go and Terraform.
+It'll scaffold an optionated project structure generating code for

+- function code
+- build automation using make
+- infrastructure and deployment automation using [terraform-aws-lambda](https://github.com/spring-media/terraform-aws-lambda)
+- continuous integration/deployment providers like Travis

+Func is in an early alpha stage so expect bugs and breaking changes but give it a try!

 ## requirements